You Can Now Buy A Giant Battle Robot On eBay, And It’s Seriously Insane

 “But it’s not modeled after any particular character specifically.”

-In other futuristic news, a robot just passed its pilot test, paving the way for umanned airplanes, per The Inquisitr.
+In other futuristic news, a robot just passed its pilot test, paving the way for unmanned airplanes, per The Inquisitr.